rlauer6/make-cpan-dist/README.md

 1. sort the list and get the unique dependencies
 1. iterate over the sorted list
    1. get the version number of each module
-   1. save the module and verion number to the dependency file
+   1. save the module and version number to the dependency file
 1. repeat for each test (*.t) in the test directory

 The result of the above operation is the two files (`requires`,